 - Results will be available within 24 to 72 hours.

 - You will be instructed to call your primary care physician for the results.

 For More Information

-This procedure is available at all of our GI Lab locations.
+The small bowel capsule endoscopy procedure is available at all of our GI Lab locations.
 For more information or to schedule an appointment with an advanced endoscopist, please call 847.570.2030.